tytydraco/yessleep/out/My_Neighbors_Keep_Telling_Me_I_Wasnt_Supposed_to_Move_Here.md

 About five weeks ago I packed everything I owned into my beat up Dodge Ram and drove from Lenox, Massachusetts to Stagwell, Maine for a delivery driver position at a big distribution center.
 The pay was way better than what I was making and rent was half the cost.
 I was tired of choosing between groceries and gas.
 At the time, it seemed like the right move.

-The company closed two days before my start date.
+The company closed before my start date.

 I found out when I showed up and the building was locked.
 Not weekend closed.
 Abandoned.
 The loading docks were empty and there was a bank notice taped to the front door about some kind of asset seizure.
 I sat in my truck in that parking lot for over an hour trying to figure out what to do.
 I called the manager who hired me and the number was disconnected.
 I called the HR line and got a recording saying the mailbox was full.